-State law reference-Va.
+State law reference - Va.
 Code §§ 3.2-6531, 3.2-6587(A).

 Comment: This section is current section 4-213.
 Current section 4-213(B) includes the following sentence: "A kennel shall not be operated in such manner as to defraud the county of the license tax applying to dogs which cannot be legally covered thereunder or to any manner which violates other provisions of this article."
-This sentence is removed from revised section 4-213 (new section 4-208 because the subject matter is addressed in this section and is not otherwise enabled by State law.
+This sentence is removed from new section 4-208 (former section 4-213) because the subject matter is addressed in this section and is not otherwise enabled by State law.
 Current section 4-213(B) also includes this sentence: "A kennel dog shall not be permitted to stray beyond the limits of the enclosure, but this shall not prohibit removing dogs therefrom temporarily while under the control of the owner or custodian for the purpose of exercising, hunting, breeding, trial or show" and subsection (C), which states: "It shall be unlawful for the owner of any dog to allow his dog to run at large at any time of the year in violation of this section.
 It shall be unlawful for the owner to permit any licensed dog four (4) months old or older to run or roam at large at any time without a license tag."
-Because neither of these provisions pertain to licensing, their subject matter is moved to division 4 of this article, which pertains to dogs running at large and other topics.
+Because neither of these provisions pertain to licensing, their subject matter is moved to sections 4-226 and 4-229, which pertain to dogs running at large and other topics.